cannlytics/cannlytics/docs/src/about/security-policy.md

 ## User API Keys

 User API keys are encrypted using a provider's secret key.
 The secret key is specific to the provider, such as the Cannlytics self-hosted solution.
 So, only that provider can provide services to the user with the credentials provided.
 Cannlytics leverages [Google Secret Manager](https://cloud.google.com/secret-manager) to protect your user API keys.
-Out-of-the-box, your have industry-standard encryption and audit logs.
+Out-of-the-box, you have industry-standard encryption and audit logs.

 ## Security Compliance

-Cannlytics policies entails all security requirements put forth in the [State of Oklahoma Information Security Policy](https://omes.ok.gov/sites/g/files/gmc316/f/InfoSecPPG_0.pdf) and required by Metrc for verified integrators.
+Cannlytics protocols abide by all security requirements put forth in the [State of Oklahoma Information Security Policy](https://omes.ok.gov/sites/g/files/gmc316/f/InfoSecPPG_0.pdf) and required by Metrc to be verified as an integrator.

 ## Services